 If the vehicle is driven under extreme conditions, such as excessive wheel spinning and subsequent hard braking, the fail-safe system may be activated.
 The MIL may illuminate to indicate the fail-safe mode is activated.
-(See "Malfunction Indicator Light (MIL)" in the "2.
-Instruments and controls" section.)
+(See "Malfunction Indicator Light (MIL)" (P.2-17).)
 This will occur even if all electrical circuits are functioning properly.
 In this case, place the ignition switch in the OFF position and wait for 10 seconds.
 Then turn the switch back to the ON position.
 The vehicle should return to its normal operating condition.
-If it does not return to its normal operating condition, have a NISSAN dealer check the transmission and repair if necessary.
+If it does not return to its normal operating condition, have a NISSAN dealer check the transmission and repair if necessarv.